Posted on

 Find a doctor with knowledge of benzo withdrawal

 Most doctors do not understand well the dangers of benzos and withdrawal.
-The Ashton Manual is material which provides accurate information for individuals getting off benzos.
-Finding a knowledgeable doctor takes time and patience but is worth the research.
+Finding a knowledgeable coach takes time and patience but is worth the research.

 Healing takes time